denisri/fdc_catamaps/README.md

 ```
     python -m catamap --2d plan_14_fdc_2021_04_29.svg
 ```
-It should work using either python2 or python3.
+It should work using python3 (python2 support has been dropped).
 The 2D maps options will produce files with suffixes in the current directory: modified .svg files, .pdf and .jpg files.